Doug Pederson: Miami Dolphins

 Pederson originally signed as a rookie free agent by the Miami Dolphins on May 1, 1991, out of Northeast Louisiana University (now University of Louisiana at Monroe) in Monroe, Louisiana.
 He was waived on August 17, 1991, before the start of the regular season.
-After spending the 1991 season as a free agent, the New York/New Jersey Knights of the World League of American Football (WLAF) drafted him in the fifth round for the first pool of draft-eligible players on February 4, 1992.
+After spending the 1991 season as a free agent, the New York/New Jersey Knights of the World League of American Football (WLAF) drafted Pederson in the fifth round for the first pool of draft-eligible players on February 4, 1992.
 The second pool, which was drafted from on February 20, consisted of players allocated by NFL teams to the league.
 He was the backup quarterback to Reggie Slack with the Knights from March to May 1992.

-After the WLAF season finished, he was re-signed by the Dolphins on June 2, 1992.
-Pederson spent 1992 training camp with the Dolphins, before being released during final roster cuts again.
-He was subsequently re-signed to the team's practice squad, where he practiced on the scout team until he was waived on October 8, 1992.
-He was re-signed by the Dolphins after the season on March 3, 1993.
-After his third training camp with the Dolphins, he was waived again on August 31, 1993.
-For the second consecutive season, Pederson was re-signed to the team's practice squad, on September 1, 1993.
-Dan Marino, the Dolphins' starting quarterback since 1983, ruptured his Achilles' tendon in a week 6 game against the Cleveland Browns on October 10, 1993, forcing backup Scott Mitchell to replace him.
-Pederson replaced Marino on the active roster, and served as Mitchell's backup for the next four games.
-Pederson made his NFL debut on October 24, 1993, in a week 8 game against the Indianapolis Colts.
-He helped head coach Don Shula win his NFL-record 325th victory as a coach when Mitchell suffered a separated shoulder in a week 11 game against the Philadelphia Eagles on November 14, 1993.
+After the WLAF season finished, Pederson was re-signed by the Dolphins on June 2, 1992.
+He spent 1992 training camp with the Dolphins, before being released during final roster cuts again.
+Pederson was subsequently re-signed to the team's practice squad, where he practiced on the scout team until he was waived on October 8, 1992.

+Pederson was re-signed by the Dolphins after the season on March 3, 1993.
+After his third training camp with the Dolphins, Pederson was waived again on August 31.
+The next day, he was re-signed to the practice squad.
+Dan Marino, the Dolphins' starting quarterback since 1983, ruptured his Achilles' tendon against the Cleveland Browns on October 10, 1993, forcing backup Scott Mitchell to replace him.
+Pederson replaced Marino on the active roster and served as Mitchell's backup for the next four games.
+Pederson made his NFL debut on October 24 against the Indianapolis Colts.
+He helped head coach Don Shula win his NFL-record 325th victory as a coach when Mitchell suffered a separated shoulder against the Philadelphia Eagles on November 14.
 In that record-breaking game for Coach Shula, Pederson entered in the third quarter of the game and went 3 for 6 for 34 yards while converting several crucial third downs.
 Pederson was able to steer the Dolphins to the win.
 Pederson also served as the backup to recently acquired Steve DeBerg for the three games Mitchell missed with injury.
 He briefly entered a week 14 game against the New York Giants while DeBerg was receiving stitches on his face.
-Mitchell returned as the Dolphins' starter after week 15, and Pederson was released in favor of backup DeBerg and third-string quarterback Hugh Millen on December 16, 1993.
+Mitchell returned as the Dolphins' starter after Week 15, and Pederson was released in favor of backup DeBerg and third-string quarterback Hugh Millen on December 16, 1993.